UNICKCHENG/Response-Handler/contributing.md

 2. Make changes to the code in this same repository
 3. GitHub will automatically display a PR (Pull Request) prompt

-## Submit a new plugin
+## Enhancement of `response-handler` function

-If you wish to create a new plugin module in order to implement your requirements.
-Please Fork and create a new submodule in the response-handler-plugin directory, see  [response-handler-custom-status-plugin](https://github.com/UNICKCHENG/Response-Handler/tree/main/response-handler-plugin/response-handler-custom-status-plugin), and submit a PR to [Response-Handler](https://github.com/UNICKCHENG/Response-Handler) once you have successfully modified and debugged the code locally.
+If you have new requirements, you can develop `response-handler` twice, or create new submodules in the `response-handler-plus` directory after `Fork`, see  [response-handler-custom-status-plugin](https://github.com/UNICKCHENG/Response-Handler/tree/main/response-handler-plus/response-handler-customstatus), and submit a PR to [Response-Handler](https://github.com/UNICKCHENG/Response-Handler) once you have successfully modified and debugged the code locally.

+However, I would recommend that **you create a new project of your own and import the `response-handler-core` module in the new project**.
+Finally, submit an [issue](https://github.com/UNICKCHENG/Response-Handler/issues) to the Response-Handler.

-Note: If you need to import response-handler dependencies in your new submodule, please do not introduce response-handler-start module, but use response-handler-core or reponse-handler-*-plugin dependencies.
+Note: If you need to import response-handler dependencies in your new submodule, please do not use `response-handler-start module`, but use `response-handler-core`.

 ```xml
 <dependency>